What if our children…

-- The rate of C-sections has increased three times since the 1990s.
-Studies have shown that children delivered via C-sections have lower immunity compared to natural birth.
+- Reduce C-sections.
+The rate of C-sections has increased three times since the 1990s.
+Studies have shown that children delivered via C-sections have lower immunity than natural birth.

-- The amount of medication a child receives has increased.
+- Reduce antibiotic use.
+The amount of medication a child receives has increased.
 Dr. Aviva Romm suggests “By the time they are 20, they may have had 19 rounds of antibiotics”

-- There may be increased stress in the home with both parents working.
+- Reduce stress.
+There may be increased stress in the home with both parents working.

-- Children are notorious for being picky and having a poor, unbalanced diet.
+- Improve their diet.
+Children are notorious for being picky and having a poor, unbalanced diet.

-- During pregnancy, a mom’s diet changes.
+- Improve pregnancy diets.
+During pregnancy, a mom’s diet changes.
 She’s eating less wheat, dairy, peanuts, and other top allergens.

-- Your child may or may not have been breastfed.
-Mother’s milk contains rich nutrients that not only nourishes a child completely but also boosts a child’s immune system.
+- Try breastfeeding.
+Your child may or may not have been breastfed.
+Mother’s milk contains rich nutrients that not only nourish a child completely but also boost a child’s immune system.

 #1 Diet is always first